 Relative contraindications include severe cardiac or pulmonary disease, large abdominal hernias, multiple abdominal operations, and tense ascites.

 The procedure involves insertion of a pneumoperitoneum needle into the peritoneal cavity and infusion of carbon dioxide to distend the abdomen.
 After the opening is enlarged, a peritoneoscope is inserted into the abdomen and the abdominal contents are examined.
 Surgical instruments for biopsy and other procedures are inserted through separate openings.
-When the procedure is completed, the carbon dioxide is expelled by the patient with a Valsalva maneuver and the cannula is removed.
+When the procedure is completed, the carbon dioxide is expelled and the cannula is removed.

 Complications of laparoscopy can include bleeding, bacterial peritonitis, and perforation of a viscus.